 Just before Jesus’ final moments, He said, “I’m thirsty.”
 Someone took a sponge and filled it with the sour wine the soldiers brought to drink.
 Then they put it on a stick and held it up to Jesus’ mouth—a small act of kindness on a dark and bitter day.

 What strikes me most about this story is Jesus’ extreme helplessness.
+A sponge and stick.
 He couldn’t get Himself a drink—couldn’t hold a cup or do anything at all, really, except open His mouth.
 All four limbs were nailed to the cross.
 All He could do was ask.

 Maybe this shouldn’t strike me as surprising.
 We go through times like this in our lives too— though usually as a result of sickness or disability.
 A stroke, abdominal surgery, even minor things as losing our voice or having our eyes swell shut from an allergy—and suddenly, we are helpless.
 We need others to do for us what we cannot do.

 It’s no surprise, then, that God in the flesh should experience what we do.

 He knew disability, helplessness, and humiliation.
 He who had helped so many others could now not help Himself.
 For us, it would have been a bitter pill to swallow.
 For Him?

 It cannot have been easy.
 He is, after all, true man as well as true God.
 Jesus did not “cheat” when it came to being a human being.
 He knows our griefs because He has shared them.
 He shared them in His suffering and death.

 And yet, now that Jesus has risen from the dead, He shares one more thing with us: His own eternal, rejoicing, abundant, everlasting life, full of joy, and power.
 He has had mercy on us, just like that unknown man at the cross showed Him mercy.
 He has given us to drink of His own everlasting life—partaking of His own body and blood.